Worship for April 12, 2026

 Benediction Rev. Eric S. Anderson

-Postlude: Trumpet Kayleen Yuda
+Postlude: Risen to Victory Kayleen Yuda

 * Please stand if you are able.